College of Mount Saint Vincent Data & Information Overview

 Net Price by Income Group for Mount Saint Vincent

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Mount Saint Vincent, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Mount Saint Vincent, approximately 82% of students took out student loans averaging $6,077 a year.
-That adds up to $24,308 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Mount Saint Vincent, approximately 79% of students took out student loans averaging $6,694 a year.
+That adds up to $26,776 over four years for those students.

 How Much Money Do Mount Saint Vincent Graduates Make?students who graduate with a bachelor's degree from Mount Saint Vincent make about $54,400 a year during their first few years of employment after graduation.
 This is good news for future Mount Saint Vincent graduates since it is 37% more than the average college graduate's salary of $39,802 per year.

 Contact details for Mount Saint Vincent are given below.

 |Address:||6301 Riverdale Ave, Bronx, NY 10471-1093|

 College of Mount Saint Vincent Majorsstudents from 31 majors graduated from College of Mount Saint Vincent.
 Of these students, 410 received undergraduate degrees and 47 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.